"Listen to audio version"

 In real estate, there are three primary investment models: buying a property directly (a DIY approach), buying shares in a publicly traded real estate investment trust (the REIT model), and investing with a private real estate sponsor (the private equity model).

-Previously, we examined these models with criteria including property management responsibilities, liquidity, and capital required to invest.
-Today, we’re going to dive into more ways to know what model is right for you.
+Previously, we examined real estate investment modeling with criteria including property management responsibilities, liquidity, and capital required to invest.
+Today, we’re going to dive into more ways real estate investment modeling is right for you.

 Market Knowledge